kirkshoop/async_scope/asyncscope.md

 diagnose deadlocks, we've found that it's easier to *avoid* deadlocks with this design than it is to avoid use-after-free errors with other designs.

-A `counting_scope` is uncopyable and immovable so its copy and move operators are explicitly deleted.
+A `counting_scope` is uncopyable and immovable so its copy and move operators are explicitly deleted. `counting_scope` could be made movable but it would cost an allocation so this is not proposed.

 ### `counting_scope::counting_scope()`